 Additionally, there are treatments patients may need to receive before a bone marrow transplant, including:

-- Myeloablative Therapy — High-dose chemotherapy and/or radiation given prior to the blood or marrow transplant is given with the intent to wipe out the patient’s immune system and dysfunctional bone marrow.
+- Myeloablative Therapy — High-dose chemotherapy and/or radiation therapy given prior to the blood or marrow transplant is given with the intent to wipe out the patient’s immune system and dysfunctional bone marrow.

 - Non-Myeloablative Therapy